-Several Preparing for Adulthood information sessions were held in early 2020.
+A number of one to one Preparing for Adulthood information sessions have been held.
 These gave parents/carers and young people the opportunity to meet on a one to one basis with the Preparing for Adulthood Co-Ordinator, a member of the Preparing for Adulthood team and the Local Offer manager.
-The sessions were popular and families found them very useful.
+The sessions have been popular and families found them very useful.
 We plan to continue to offer these.

 Other feedback received